 El miércoles por la mañana, de 11:45 12:15, niños 0-5 años de edad están invitados a escuchar un cuento en español.
 Treinta minutos programa sigue First 5 California hablar, leer, cantar de modelo, e incluye una canción, la historia y la actividad de aprendizaje para mejorar las Aptitudes de aprendizaje temprano.
 Para obtener más información, póngase en contacto con bibliotecario Lupe Ramos niños.

 Wednesday mornings, from 11:45 am to 12:15pm, children ages 0-5 are invited to listen to a story in Spanish.
 The thirty minute program follows First 5 California's Talk, Read, Sing model, and includes a song, story and learning activity to enhance early learning skills.

 RAISING A READER

 Raising A Reader is an early literacy program that promotes parent-child bonding through reading.
-In collaboration with First 5 Colusa, the Colusa County Literacy Program offers two free 10-week sessions per year, at six of the branch locations.
+In collaboration with First 5 Colusa, the Colusa County Literacy Program offers two free 10-week sessions per year, at five of the branch locations.

 Each spring and fall, parents and their children, age’s birth through five, establish a reading routine that has been proven to foster healthy brain development, healthy relationships, a love of reading, and the literacy skills critical for school success.